desmondlzy/timewalk-core/README.md

 A plugin developer guide will be made available recently.
 Stay tuned!

-And if you develop some plugins that is also open-source, please let us know and we may include your plugin in the next version of TimeWalk core.
+And if you develop a plugin that is also open-source, please let us know and we may include your plugin in the next version of TimeWalk core.

 ### Enable/Disable External Plugins